TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 Non-relational: simple flexibal schema,
 Dynamo DB: SERVERLESS! non relational database, NoSql, NOT for complex data,create tables, Purpose build, milliseconds, fully managed, highly scalable.
 Is a key-value database, you can add or remove attributes from items in the table at any time.
 Additionally, not every item in the table has to have the same attributes.
-Redshift: data wharehousing as a service, 10x faster in big data, single API call. helps you to understand relationships and trends across your data.
+Redshift: data wharehousing as a service, 10x faster in big data, single API call. helps you to understand relationships and trends across your data.frequently used to perform large database migrations.
 DMS:  Database Migration Service, source database stays functional during migration, source & target database dont have to be from the same type.
 Schema diversion tool!  devops test datab/migration. consolidation.
 MongoDB: Document DB for catalogs, content.